Endyrm/trivia-overdrive/README.md

 # Trivia Overdrive
 Trivia Overdrive is a fun and simple terminal-based trivia game intended for my final project of the Microprocessors I course.
-It also utilizes PDcurses for UI, as an extra fun attempt at UI/UX eye-candy and a personal challenge for bettering my skills.
-Of course, this is primarily built for use on Windows for the purpose of project requirements.
+It also utilizes ncurses for UI, as an extra fun attempt at UI/UX eye-candy and a personal challenge for bettering my skills.
+Due to some weird issues with attempting to include the PDcurses libraries on our Windows 11 lab computers, I opted to write this on Linux and potentially set up a github workflow to build the application automatically and perhaps have it compile a Windows-compatible version.

 ## TODO:
 The following are my goals with this project, as for what I can achieve by the submission date or beyond.
 - [ ] Write the core functionality: the main functions that allow me to track scores, hold the questions, etc.
 - [ ] Write the curses UI: the primary UI of the project
-- [ ] Allow for compilation with GCC: since the project is built in VS2022, the project is built on principles of MSVC.
-I would prefer using a platform-agnostic compiler long term so that this code may be more useful.
+- [ ] Automatically port to Windows: As explained above, we were technically required to build these applications on Windows to streamline the grading process, however it has evidently not been super possible to do.
+This is likely to be a github workflow.

 ## The key requirements of the project